About the ISC CPA Exam | Updated for 2026

 Tax Compliance and Planning (TCP)

 Learn what to expect when you take the TCP discipline of the CPA Exam, including the exam’s topics, structure, question format, and more.
-Plus, see how this discipline section relates to the REG core section.
+Additionally, explore the connection between this discipline section and the REG core section.

 Business Analysis and Reporting (BAR)